-I graduated summa cum laude from the University of Florida with a B.S. in Telecommunication and a minor in History.
+I am a graduate of the University of Florida with a B.S. in Telecommunication and a minor in History.
 In my four years at UF, I worked at the local PBS affiliate as a reporter for the television and radio stations, anchored live evening newscasts, interned for the Florida Historical Society’s weekly radio magazine, and studied abroad in Spain and Greece.
 While the production of live newscasts and field reporting was always thrilling, I realized my passion lies within longer-form storytelling, particularly documentary filmmaking.
 Through this medium, I believe I can combine my two greatest interests: visual storytelling and history.
 My focus will be on producing films that tell the stories of underrepresented people and issues in our society, particularly those of minority groups that have often been left out of the master narrative of our history.

 A lover of history, art, and long walks on the beach, I come from the University of Arkansas where over the last few years I have experienced a lot of two out of those three things.
 While studying Broadcast Journalism and History, I’ve filled my time making short documentaries and commercials for Student Affairs at the university, making several personal docs (Abroad Horizon, 2012; Stuff About Stuff, 2013), and providing shooting, editing, and motion graphics work on a freelance basis to clients and filmmakers in the area (including the Bill Clinton narrated Up Among the Hills, 2012).
 An enthusiast in learning everything I can about everything, I’m a very visually minded person who loves technology, a challenge, and a good story.
 I’m interested in nature, culture, science, politics, and quirky people and hope to explore and experience lots of all of them through documentary as I continue to grow as a storyteller and a filmmaker.